 If you have symptoms of breast implant illness, please report them all to the FDA through the MedWatch Online Voluntary Reporting Form.

-Breast implants (1) stimulate a chronic foreign body inflammatory response, (2) they have a slow leakage of silicone/heavy metals/chemicals (gel bleed), and (3) as polymeric biomaterials they oxidize in the body and contribute to degradative oxidative stress.
+Breast implants (1) stimulate a chronic foreign body inflammatory response, (2) they have a slow leakage of silicone/heavy metals/chemicals termed as “gel bleed,” (3) commonly develop biofilm/bacteria on their surfaces, and (4) as polymeric biomaterials they oxidize in the body and contribute to degradative oxidative stress.
 With saline there is also the added element that many of the saline valves are permeable and allow body fluid/tissue in and allow colonization of microorganisms inside the implant.
 These microorganisms produce metabolites which are toxic to us known as biotoxins.

 Overall, the chronic stress of the foreign body reaction, silicone toxicity, heavy metal exposure, and gel bleed result in a weakened immune system, buildup of implant toxins, free radicals inducing oxidative stress, and vulnerability to opportunistic pathogens (bacteria, fungi, parasites).
 Immune dysfunction allows opportunistic pathogens to grow out of control (ex. candida) and for dormant viruses to reactivate (Epstein-Barr virus, cytomegalovirus, etc).
 A cascade of systemic dysregulation eventually develops.
 In addition, saline implants can have faulty valves and cultivate mold and microorganisms.
 Detoxification can be increasingly impaired as the liver, kidneys, and other excretory organs struggle to remove toxins.
 The body goes into a systemic state of chronic inflammation.
 All of this adds up to a slowly developing chronic debilitating illness affecting many organ systems of the body.

 When do breast implants cause illness: